-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which enhances income tax disclosures, primarily through standardization and disaggregation of the income tax rate reconciliation and disaggregation of income taxes paid.
+In December 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which enhances income tax disclosures, primarily through standardization and disaggregation of the income tax rate reconciliation and disaggregation of income taxes paid.
 ASU 2023-09 is effective for annual periods beginning after December 15, 2024.
 ASU 2023-09 can be applied either prospectively or retrospectively and early adoption is permitted.
-The Company is currently evaluating the impact that this guidance will have on the presentation of its financial statements and accompanying notes.
+The Company is currently evaluating the impact that this guidance will have on the presentation of its consolidated financial statements and accompanying notes.